scubalaina/EMCG_code/README.md

 # EMCG_code

 Code for analyses used in "Abundant non-canonical DNA viruses in seawater revealed by high-throughput single particle sequencing" by Weinheimer et al.

+For SAG categorization, follow the analyses of the subfolders in this order:
+1) predict_genes
+2) nog_annotation
+3) detect_viruses

+Cluster vOTUs can be done once virus-like SAGs are detected as above.
+Test dataset for vOTU clustering is unrelated to the test data from the above analyses for simplicity.